ping-payments/ping_python_sdk/doc/api_resources/payments_api/payment.md

 -   Create a PaymentsApi object with a `tenant_id` as a parameter to access initiate_payment().
 -   Send in an environment parameter to test your code in `sandbox` mode.
 The default value is `production`.

-initiate_payment() takes a `payment_order_id` and a payment object and returns an object containing data needed to fulfill the next step of a payment. initiate_payment() returns an error object if the payment_order_id or payment object is invalid.
+initiate_payment() takes a `payment_order_id` and a payment object and returns an object containing data needed to fulfill the next step of a payment. initiate_payment() returns an error object if the payment_order_id or payment object is invalid, or if the tenant_id is invalid.

 ```python